nicolasthy/nicolasthy.github.io/_posts/2016-03-23-spina-advanced-overriding.md

 ---

 <div class="alert alert-warning">
 Spina has been updated a lot since I've written these articles.
-Commands may have changed since and I will do my best to write new articles on Spina soon !
+The code and commands given here may be outdated.
 </div>

 Hi, previously we saw [how to install and set up our own theme on Spina]({{site.baseurl}}/spina-rails-cms/).
 However it just didn't feel like I had a full control of my content and felt the need to override the default behavior of the CMS.